golemfactory/golem-architecture/gaps/gap-4_comp_manifest/gap-4_comp_manifest.md

 7. `golem.srv.comp.manifest.net.inet.out.urls : List[String]`

     List of allowed external URLs that outbound requests can be sent to.
     E.g. `["http://golemfactory.s3.amazonaws.com/file1", "http://golemfactory.s3.amazonaws.com/file2"]`

+    If unrestricted outbound is requested this property must not be set.

+8. `golem.srv.comp.manifest.net.inet.out.unrestricted : true`

+   This property means that the payload requires unrestricted outbound access.
+When present the value is always `true`.
+Either this property or the URL list in `golem.srv.comp.manifest.net.inet.out.urls` must be present.

+   If neither `golem.srv.comp.manifest.net.inet.out.unrestricted` nor `golem.srv.comp.manifest.net.inet.out.urls` is present, the manifest should be considered invalid and outbound access should not be permitted.

 #### Example